astoilkov/console-powers/README.md

 #### `consoleText(text: string, style?: ConsoleStyle): ConsoleSpan`

-Creates a styled text in the console.
+Creates a styled text span.

 #### `consoleObject(object: object): ConsoleSpan`

 An object, class, HTML element.
-It shows a preview of the object and an option to expand it to see it's properties (the same thing as doing `console.log(element)` for example).
+It shows a preview of the object and an option to expand it to see it's properties.
+The same thing as `console.dirxml(object)`.

 #### `consoleApply(spans: ConsoleSpan | ConsoleSpan[], style: ConsoleStyle): ConsoleSpan[]`

-Add additional style to all spans.
+Apply additional styles to all provided spans.

 #### `consoleGroup(options: ConsoleGroupOptions): ConsoleSpan`

+It creates a group using `console.group()` or `console.groupCollapsed()` with the provided `header` and `body`.

 ```ts
 consolePrint(